Get all the latest data for Montenegro

 What property types will appreciate the most in Montenegro in 2026?

-As of early 2026, coastal apartments and condos in walkable, rental-friendly neighborhoods are expected to appreciate the most in Montenegro.
+As of 2026, apartments and condos are expected to appreciate the most in Montenegro, especially small coastal units near beaches, marinas or town centers.

 Make a profitable investment in Montenegro